tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

     nothing added to commit but untracked files present (use "git add" to track)

-So we have two untracked files the R script and the PNG file the R script generates.
+So we have two untracked files: the R script and the PNG file the R script generates.
 We do not want to track the latter in version control as it can be generated from the script.
 Let us therefore update our ``.gitignore`` file.